floyduww/MeaterBlockMQTT/README.md

 ### udp packet Breakdown
-Important bytes with the first 3 removed for probes compared to what lkspenesr found.
+Important bytes with the first 3 removed for probes compared to what [lkspencer](https://tvwbb.com/members/lkspencer.41726/) found.
 This has to do with how I split the udp packet.
 These positions are approximate.
 I found after initial inspection that that

 Below are ramblings on my decoding of the UDP packet.

-Then the temperature parts are found using mathing the regex by lkspenser
+Then the temperature parts are found using mathing the regex by [lkspencer](https://tvwbb.com/members/lkspencer.41726/)

 Below each line represents the output from 1 probe at a point in time.
 Multiple lines are to compare between different outputs within the same stage